FAQs for Farmers

 - Be a permanent resident of Ontario.

-Be the beneficial owner of lands and buildings suitable for the production of chicken.
+- Be the beneficial owner of lands and buildings suitable for the production of broiler chickens.

-Persons who are interested in growing artisanal chicken between 600 and 3000 birds per year for meat production.
+- Farmers who are interested in growing and marketing between 600 and 3000 birds per year for meat production

-Persons who are currently growing Family Food (previously small flock) chicken who are interested in increasing the amount they can grow to between 600 and 3000 birds per year, with the option to expand their marketing to off-farm local, retail locations
+- Growers who are currently growing Family Food (previously small flock) chicken and are interested in increasing from the maximum of 300 birds annually to between 600 and 3000 birds per year, with the option to expand their marketing to off-farm local, retail locations

 What is the application process and deadlines?

 - Those interested in participating in the program are required to complete and submit a digital application.
 Currently there is no application fee.

-- Applications will be processed and initial premises inspections will be conducted within approximately 90 days of application submission.
+- Applications will be processed, and initial premises inspections will be conducted within approximately 90 days of submission.

-- Applicants will be informed at the time of the on-farm visit, if there are issues with compliance to the program requirements.
+- Applicants will be informed at the time of the on-farm visit, if there are potential issues or concerns with compliance to the program requirements

-- As part of the Application process, applicants must supply a water sample.
+- As part of the application process, applicants must supply a water sample.
 Analysis must be performed at a municipal or provincial public health laboratory.
 Applicants must have the results available at the time of the farm inspection showing counts for ‘Total Coliform’ and E.coli

 What happens after an applicant is approved?

-- The approved applicant will be issued a production licence to grow and market artisanal chicken.
+- Once the invoice is paid, farmers will be issued a production licence to grow and market artisanal chicken

 - The production licence is specific only to the approved artisanal grower(s), at the application premise, and does not convey any property rights

 - Chicken grown under the Artisanal Chicken Policy is to be marketed and not be used for home consumption.
-Up to 60 birds may be grown for self consumption.
+Up to an additional 60 birds may be grown for self consumption

 - All chicken processed under this Policy must be transported in accordance with the federal or provincial agency having jurisdiction over this type of activity